 So, if you had asked is snoring contagious and now perhaps you do have to face the fact it isn’t and therefore it isn’t your partner’s fault that you are now snoring – perhaps you are looking for a solution to the problem.

 Snorgo may well be the new solution to help cure your snoring without the need to wear anything at night.
 Snorgo is a training device that strengthens the mouth and throat (pharyngeal) muscles.
 It was recently developed in the UK and has had some great results, being one of the few training device solutions worldwide.
-It has some great testimonials, including doctors and dentists and is constantly undergoing further research.
+Snorgo has some great testimonials, including doctors and dentists and is constantly undergoing further research.
+It even featured in the Mail on Sunday following some regional coverage (scroll down on link)

 Dr Pete Naylor is the inventor of Snorgo, a patented snoring cure made in the UK recommended by medical doctors.